Parneet22Singh/n8n_Automated_Roadmap_Planner/README.md

 # 📚 Academic & Career Roadmap Generator (n8n Workflow)

-This project is an **n8n-based automation** that creates and delivers a personalized academic and career roadmap to B.Tech students via **Gmail** and **Google Calendar**.
+This project is an **n8n-based automation** that creates and delivers a personalized academic and career roadmap to B.Tech/ B.S and BCA students via **Gmail** and **Google Calendar**.
 It leverages the **Gemini API** for dynamic HTML generation and automates scheduling and email notifications.

 ---